Portland Hockey is Good, but Could Be Better

 Portland and Other Venues

-Just take a look in the Winterhawks’ Fans Facebook group and you’ll see constant complaints about everything from parking to concession prices.
+Just take a look in the Winterhawks Fans Facebook group and you’ll see constant complaints about everything from parking to concession prices.
 Season ticket and package holders even complain about their free gifts that come with their season ticket or package purchase.
 When it comes to those complaints, fans need to take a step back and look at how good they have it with one of the winningest teams in WHL history and two great venues.

 I’ve been to quite a few different venues throughout different levels of hockey.
 I’ve been to NHL games at Rogers Arena, home of the Vancouver Canucks and I’ve volunteered with a college club team as well as Junior-A teams.
 I’ve seen how some organizations go above and beyond to engage with their fans, some put in just enough, and others don’t hardly engage at all.